annakosovskaya/code_agent/README.md

 - max_new_tokens: chosen to let the model finish full outputs.
 We use a dynamic budget: ~1024 tokens for short “thinking” steps and up to ~2048 tokens when an Action Input with code is expected.
 - max_time: keep moderate to avoid long stalls; when running on CPU, we required max_time = 1200 min for code generation, otherwise the code wasn't generated fully.
 If you see truncated replies, raise the `max_time` values inside `agent/llm.py` (the dynamic `gen_kwargs` block in `LLMChat.invoke`).
 - min_new_tokens: we set a lower bound (e.g., 64 for short steps, 128 for code steps) to reduce ultra‑short, early‑stopped replies.
-- Other controls: temperature≈0.2 with sampling enabled, repetition penalty and no‑repeat n‑gram to reduce “bolтовня” and encourage the strict format.
+- Other controls: temperature≈0.2 with sampling enabled, repetition penalty, and no‑repeat n‑gram to encourage the strict format.

 ## Current results

-In the current form, agent works well as an assistant to locate the root cause and suggest a fix, but it does not reliably complete the full “generate → test → confirm” loop autonomously.
+In the current form, the agent works well as an assistant to locate the root cause and suggest a fix, but it does not reliably complete the full “generate → test → confirm” loop autonomously.
 The agent usually identifies the bug correctly and proposes a reasonable fix.
-Although, during run it often fails on formatting ussues and new fixes introduce new errors.
+Although during run it often fails on formatting issues and new fixes introduce new errors.
+Using a more advanced model should make the performance better.